a-dg/breakbeat/README.md

 $output_em_queries: true; // Outputs px if false
 ```

 **Step 2:** Define your breakpoints, using the minimum width value for each range.
 Breakpoints must be defined in ascending order, and the first value should be `0`.
-(You can define this within your Foundation settings file or after it, as long as it comes before Foundation itself.)

 ```scss
 $breakpoints: (